karlgrz/nosql-comparison/README.md

-rethinkdb-mongodb-postgres-comparison
+nosql-comparison
 =====================================

-Code used to run performance tests to compare rethinkdb, mongodb, and postgres (text column and hstore)
+Code used to run performance tests to compare rethinkdb, mongodb, and postgres rdbms